upstash/react-redis-browser/README.md

-# Databrowser for Upstash Redis
+# RedisBrowser for Upstash Redis

-`@upstash/react-databrowser` is a React component that provides a UI for browsing and editing data in your Upstash Redis instances.
+`@upstash/react-redis-browser` is a React component that provides a UI for browsing and editing data in your Upstash Redis instances.
 It’s easy to set up and integrate into your React applications.
 This guide will help you get started with the installation and basic usage.

 ## Table of Contents